C-Chads/tinygl/README.md

 These are functions not in the GL 1.1 spec that i've added to make this library more useful.

-These functions cannot be added as opcodes to display lists.
+These functions cannot be added as opcodes to display lists unless specifically listed.

 ### glDeleteList

 An easier to use version of glDeleteLists. glDeleteLists is also implemented.

 ### glSetEnableSpecular(int shouldenablespecular);

+This function can be added to display lists.

 Allows you to configure specular rendering.
 Turn it off if you want to use GL_LIGHTING but don't plan on using